rpavlyuk/ESPRelayBoard/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)
 [![Made in Ukraine](https://img.shields.io/badge/Made_in-Ukraine-ffd700.svg?labelColor=0057b7)](https://stand-with-ukraine.pp.ua)

-# ESP32 Pressure Sensor Firmware
+# ESP32 Relay Board Firmware

 ## Purpose
 This project provides firmware for an ESP32-based relay boards which you can find in great number in Aliexpress, Amazon or Botland.
 Alternatively, you can use this firmware if you want to contol any kind of relay's (typically those from SRD-**VDC-SL-C family) or just any digital electronics component that is controlled by HIGH/LOW logical levels.